Section 8. Payroll Procedures and Compensation

 8.012 No employment is effective until:

-8.014 Departments must send a copy of the signed employee compensation form and all other forms required by law or by the Auditor, to the Auditor immediately upon completion.
+8.015 Departments must send copies of the signed Employee Compensation form, Change in Status form, and all other forms required by law or the Auditor, to the Auditor’s Office immediately upon completion.

-8.016 If your name, address, telephone number, or emergency contact change, update the information on the employee portal or tell your department payroll person immediately.
+8.017 If your name, address, telephone number, or emergency contact change, update the information in the STARS Employee Self-Service portal or tell your department payroll person immediately.

 8.02 CHANGES IN STATUS